The Crow: Wicked Prayer: Plot

 The Crow then appears and revives Jimmy, who discovers his newfound invincibility after attempting to shoot himself.
 He takes Lily's body and leaves it on her bed so it can be found.
 Tanner and Harold find the body and assume Jimmy killed Lily.

-On the night of a local festivity, Jimmy dons a gothic costume and make-up he wore to the celebration a previous year.
-He finds and kills Pestilence in a bar.
+On the night of the annual Rave N Fest, Jimmy dons a gothic costume and make-up he wore to the celebration a previous year.
+Meanwhile, Luc, Lola, War, and Famine interrupt a chapel wedding where they confront Moses, a former criminal turned priest, to kill him.
+Cuervo tracks down Pestilence to a bar where he electrocutes him with a bug zapper and snaps his neck.
 He then seizes the hearse carrying Lily's body, and buries her near the tree where he carved a love symbol for them both.
-Jimmy goes to a casino and kills Famine in front of Luc.
-During an ensuing fight between Jimmy and Luc, the crow, Jimmy's power source, is injured, thereby weakening Jimmy.
+Jimmy then arrives at the chapel where he saves Moses from death's door.
+Afterwards, Jimmy heads to a casino and kills Famine in front of Luc.
+During an ensuing fight between Jimmy and Luc, Lily sees the crow and warns Luc of Jimmy's newfound power.
+Luc hurls an axe at the crow, thereby making Jimmy vulnerable.
 Tanner finds and accuses Jimmy of killing Lily, but Jimmy shows Tanner telepathically what really happened.